fukushima-shinnichi/pakupaku_game_version1.0/README.md

 ***
 ***

-# Website of Ideal girlfriend questionnaire
+# Website of pakupaku game version1.0
 ## Overview
-* this web site concept is you will understand Ideal girlfriend.
+* this this website concept is easy 2D game.
 * use HTML5,CSS3,jQuery.
 * correspondence of responsive design.
 * my web design skill is this web site.
 ## Description
-if she check each question, you will understand to she is Ideal girlfriend or not.
+if you click foods, points up.
-result page change according to her answer.
+result page change according to your get points.
 this skill is javascript of if sentence and HTML input tage.
-Let's customize to your conditions.
+Let's start this game!!
 ## Component file
 ```
 Component file/